 - Add the chopped tomato, onion and green pepper and add 1/2 tsp of salt

-- Reduce the fire to low and cover.
-Check back in 4-5min stir and check the tomatoes.
+- Reduce the heat to low and cover.
+Check back in 4-5min, stir and check the tomatoes.
 If all that remains is the skin then we are ready for the next step.

 - Add the 1 pound of ground beef.